damix00/taskbuddy-backend/README.md

 ## Notes

-- Phone Verification: Twilio's free trial limits SMS to approved numbers.
+- Twilio's free trial limits SMS to approved numbers.
 Use the DISABLE_PHONE_VERIFICATION environment variable for testing.
-- Firebase: Ensure Firebase services (Storage, FCM, Remote Config) are properly configured in your Firebase project.
+- Ensure Firebase services (Storage, FCM, Remote Config) are properly configured in your Firebase project.

 ## Contributing